 The building blocks of eumelanin and pheomelanin.
 Curly red lines indicate sites of attachment to the extended polymer and possibly to proteins.
 The details of these attachments in the total complex structure are not known.
 Click here to see synthesis of melanin from tyrosine or DOPA.

-If one is in interested in the stoichiometric efficiency of photon absorption by the chromophore monomers in melanin and any subsequent photochemical reactions, then one would like to know the extinction coefficient for the chromophore monomers incorporated in the extended melanin polymer.
-The concentration (moles/liter)-1 refers to the number density of chromophore monomers which comprise the polymer.
+If one is in interested in the stoichiometric efficiency of photon absorption by the chromophore monomers in melanin and any subsequent photochemical reactions, then one would like to know the extinction coefficient [cm-1 (moles/liter)-1] for the chromophore monomers incorporated in the extended melanin polymer.
+The concentration (moles/liter)-1 refers to the number density of chromophore monomers that comprise the polymer.

 If one is in interested in the effects caused by irradiating melanosomes in vivo, then one would like to know the average absorption coefficient μa [cm-1] for the interior of a melanosome.
 For example, the amount of thermal heating of a melanosome by a pulsed laser is of current clinical interest due to the various laser treatments of skin and retina.
 The amount of photons absorbed by a melanosome is pertinent to oxidative reactions catalyzed by melanosomes exposed to blue or ultraviolet light.